 - Seniors (age 60 and over) with neutered/spayed dog or cat: no charge

 Licenses tags are available at the City Office and are good from January 1 to December 31st each year.
+All animals must be properly registered by March 31, of the following year.
 Proof of a rabies vaccination, dated within six months, is required for purchase of a license tag.
 By licensing your pet, the City has a better chance of returning your pet should it be picked up by City staff.

 If you have any questions please contact city staff at 913-893-6231.